Approximate hierarchical Bayes small area estimation using NEF-QVF and poststratification: Data analysis and evaluation

 \section{Data analysis and evaluation}

-We consider several covariates for our analysis.
-As previously discussed in subsection 3.3.2, we refer to `RACE' by $a$ having 4 levels -- White, Black, Asian and Others, `ETHNICITY' by $b$ having 2 levels -- Hispanic or Non-Hispanic and `GENDER' by $c$ having 2 levels -- Male and Female.
+We commence this section by noting that, given the available data, we undertook a comprehensive exploration of several variables.
+Through a series of trial and error steps, we arrived at a specific set of covariates deemed pertinent for our analysis.
+Subsequent considerations were also given to the selection of models for the model selection step, all of which were grounded in a careful assessment of the given problem and datasets.
+We advocate for applied scientists to exercise their own judgment, drawing on considerations such as the nature of the problem and subject matter expertise, when conducting similar steps in their analyses.
+As previously discussed in subsection 3.2.2, we refer to `RACE' by $a$ having 4 levels -- White, Black, Asian and Others, `ETHNICITY' by $b$ having 2 levels -- Hispanic or Non-Hispanic and `GENDER' by $c$ having 2 levels -- Male and Female.
 For the variable, `AGE' we have divided the whole adult population into 7 cells, e.g., $18-24, \ 25-34,\ ...\ ,\ 65-74 \ \& \ 75+$; denoted by $d$.

 We consider fixed effect intercepts by `RACE' x `ETHNICITY' -- so, in total, 8 fixed effect intercepts for all the models we considered.
 A list of competing models is described in Table \ref{tab: model_list}.
-Recall that this was referred to as $x_{g(1)}$ in subsections 2.1 and 2.3.

-As for the state level covariates $x_{i(2)}$ (refer to subsection 2.1 for reference to this notation), we use Facebook survey data (refer to subsection 3.3.1) and data from the COVID tracking project (refer to subsection 3.3.3).
-Facebook COVID symptom survey data is used to calculate two state-level summary variables -- survey-weighted proportions of people having one of three pre-existing conditions or co-morbidity rates and survey-weighted proportions of people who took a flu shot in the last 12 months or Flu-Shot rates (as discussed in subsection 3.3.1).
+As for the state level covariates $x_{i(2)}$ (refer to section 2 for reference to this notation), we use Facebook survey data (refer to subsection 3.2.1), and data from the COVID tracking project (refer to subsection 3.2.3).
+Facebook COVID symptom survey data is used to calculate two state-level summary variables -- survey-weighted proportions of people having one of three pre-existing conditions or co-morbidity rates and survey-weighted proportions of people who took a flu shot in the last 12 months or Flu-Shot rates (as discussed in subsection 3.2.1).
 We use logit-transforms of these two rates as the covariates in our models described in Table \ref{tab: model_list}.
-Other state level covariates we have used came from the COVID Tracking project, e.g., testing rates and positivity rates as defined previously in subsection 3.3.3.
-Finally, we have also used the state level percentage of republican votes that were cast in the 2020 United States presidential election as a state level covariate in our model.
+Other state level covariates we have used came from the COVID Tracking project, e.g., testing rates and positivity rates as defined previously in subsection 3.2.3.
+Finally, we have also used the state level percentages of republican votes that were cast in the 2020 United States presidential election as a state level covariate -- `Percent Republican' -- in our model (also referred to as `rep \%' in Table \ref{tab6}).